-- What does Go Observing actually do?
+- What does Go Observing do?

 Once you have made your choice, Go Observing will turn it into a form that a telescope can understand, send out the request, monitor what is happening, and keep you updated.